theplusone/theplusone.github.io/dps-calcs-for-max.md

 based on attack style.
 This is a really shitty way of doing it, but a quick way to do this is to set the attack speed manually at 'Dps p1'!D134.
 What I've done is change D135 to `=D132/IF(Input!M35, Input!M35, D134)`; this changes the attack speed only if I have a custom one set on the main sheet.

+### Magic relic

+Accuracy: change 'Dps p1'!D22 from `=INT(D21)` to `=INT(D21)*2.25`.

+Attack speed: for powered staves, change the attack speed as you would for melee weapons.
+Standard spells may require manual fixing like I did with range.